emiliobool/ThemeX/_pages/home.md

 > If you wanted to include something after the cart you would create:
 > `snippets/hook-product-after-cart-button.liquid`

-For a full list of hooks available click here
+For a full list of hooks available [click here](/hooks)

 ## Variables (Metadata)

+While all theme settings can be configured on the Customize theme

 ## Facebook Pixel Conversion

 ### Prior Version 1.4

+Do not forget to change XXXX to your own fb id.
+{: .notice--warning}

 {% raw %}
 ```html